tristanbuckreis/ccldpy/README.md

 C = Two nodal plane solutions are known, and neither is preferred over the other.
 Each simulation will randomly select which nodal plane solution to use, and the area, aspect-ratio, and position of hypocenter on the rupture surface are also randomized.
 This is the recommended method when two nodal plane solutions are known.

 D = Only one nodal plane solution is known or assumed, but with some uncertainty.
-The given rake angle is used to assign rupture mechanism (<u>S</u>trike-<u>S</u>lip, <u>N</u>or<u>M</u>al dip-slip, or <u>R</u>e<u>V</u>erse dip-slip - for shallow-crustal or stable-continental type events) and the strike and dip are randomized with &#177; 30<sup>o</sup> and &#177; 10<sup>o</sup>, respectively.
+The given rake angle is used to assign rupture mechanism (strike-slip, normal dip-slip, or reverse dip-slip - for shallow-crustal or stable-continental type events) and the strike and dip are randomized with &#177; 30<sup>o</sup> and &#177; 10<sup>o</sup>, respectively.
 The area, aspect-ratio, and position of hypocenter on the rupture surface are also randomized between simulations.
 This method is not recommended for general applications, exceptions are when there is outstanding evidence that supports a known or preferred nodal plane solution.

 E = No nodal plane solutions are known or assumed.
 Rake (faulting mechanism), strike [0<sup>o</sup> - 360<sup>o</sup>), and dip [0<sup>o</sup> - 90<sup>o</sup>] are randomly assigned with equal probability during each simulation.
 This is the recommended method when there is missing nodal plane information.